-- The polishing pond should be operated as instructed in the Water Treatment Manual (Teck Cominco 2008) when water treatment is implemented.
+- The polishing pond should be operated as instructed in the Water Treatment Manual (Teck 2017) and Water Treatment Management Plan for Upset Conditions (SRK 2018), a copy of which is provided in Appendix E. when water treatment is implemented.
 The applicability of this document should be reviewed on a regular basis and updated if required.
-The release of treated water must be controlled to maximize retention time in the polishing pond, which will allow the reaction of constituents such as zinc in the water with the lime solution employed in the treatment process. - Water treatment should proceed until no water can be conveyed through the culvert between the main and polishing ponds by gravity flow, which would occur when water elevation reaches elevation 200.0 m. - Visits to site for general inspections (Section 4.3.1) should be made at least three times per year during the open water period, namely during spring (April to May), summer (June to August), and fall (September to October) to determine compliance with the alert level (201.6 m) and maximum operational water level (201.8 m). - A general inspection should also be undertaken after extreme weather events as noted by the monitoring program (Section 4.3.8).
+The release of treated water must be controlled to maximize retention time in the polishing pond, which will allow the reaction of constituents such as zinc in the water with the lime solution employed in the treatment process. - Water treatment should proceed until no water can be conveyed through the culvert between the main and polishing ponds by gravity flow, which would occur when water elevation reaches elevation 200.0 m. - Visits to site for general inspections (Section 4.3.1) should be made at least three times per year during the open water period, namely during spring (April to May), summer (June to August), and fall (September to October) to determine compliance with the alert level (201.6 m) and maximum operational water level (201.8 m).

+- A general inspection should also be undertaken after extreme weather events as noted by the monitoring program (Section 4.3.8).
 If water elevation is observed at or above the alert level (201.6 m) during any visit, the site manager should be informed immediately and water treatment should start as early as practicable.
-Another inspection should be scheduled two weeks later.
+Another inspection should be scheduled one week later.
 If water elevation is observed below 201.6 m, water treatment should be initiated in July, per standard operating practice. - Instructions provided in the Contingency Manual (Appendix C) should be followed in the event of the discharge of untreated water.